aceeliu/aceeliu.github.io/_pages/about.md

   limit: 4 # leave blank to include all the blog posts
 ---

-Hi, I'm Acee, a software engineer at 🧱.
+Hi, I'm Acee, a software engineer at Databricks 🧱.

-Recently, I graduated from Carnegie Mellon University with a Bechelor's degree in computer science and a minor in computational finance.
+I graduated from Carnegie Mellon University with a Bechelor's degree in computer science and a minor in computational finance.

+My heart is in the work.

 <!-- Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.